Elela Information

 Health Requirements

 Elela is situated in a malaria-risk area.
 We recommend that you consult your doctor or a travel clinic regarding anti-malaria requirements prior to your journey.
-Insect repellent (spray or wipes) is provided in your camp and on game drive vehicles.
+Insect repellent is provided in your camp and on all vehicles.

 Passport Requirements